Roy-lab/grinch/visualization/README.md

 * pandas

 #### Data
-* The tarball of the data used to generate the figures below (also part of the repository as *.png files) can be downloaded from: <http://pages.discovery.wisc.edu/~elee1/grinch_git/data.tgz>.
+* The tarball of the data used to generate the figures below (also part of the repository as `*.png` files) can be downloaded from: <http://pages.discovery.wisc.edu/~elee1/grinch_git/data.tgz>.
 * Once untarred, if you place the data/ directory at the same level as the rest of the scripts, you can simply run the scripts with the commands noted below.
-* See the specific configuration files (`pyramid.ini`,`diamond.ini`) used below to see which of the input files are used, and the required format for each.
+* See the configuration files (`pyramid.ini`,`diamond.ini`) to find which input files are used to generate each figure.
 * The directory also includes a README with data sources.

 #### HiC heatmaps + GRiNCH clusters + genes + epigenetic signal tracks